Pumping and Swelling Drum Beats using Compressors

 Learn how to use a compressor to pump and swell a drum beat.

-In the video I run a drum beat through 5 different types of compressors.
+In the Pumping and Swelling Drum Beats using Compressors video, I run a drum beat through 5 different types of compressors.
 I show you how each compressor works and how to use it to achieve the swell and pump effects.
 I explain what settings to use for each compressor to achieve the desired textures.
 I explain all the processes step by step and for each compressor type.

 Plugins used in this video: